segar23/aria_billing/README.md

 # aria4r

-Ruby wrap for the aria billing subscription and billing API.
+Ruby wrap for the aria billing subscription and API.